adslbarxatov/MafiaHelper/docs/index.md

 The victim doesn’t know that her role has been “stolen” and acts as usual.
-But her actions will not have an effect during the current night (the `doctor` and the `beauty` will not be able to save, the `detective` will receive the wrong answer from the moderator, the `priest` will lose protection, the `maniac` will not change the victim’s condition). *In relation to the `mafia`, the use of the role is controversial, because it is represented by several players*. *In order for the role to work, it must be one of the first called in the app (along with the `maniac`)*.
+But her actions will not have an effect during the current night (the `doctor` and the `beauty` will not be able to save, the `detective` will receive the wrong answer from the moderator, the `priest` will lose protection, the `maniac` will not change the victim’s condition).
+*In relation to the `mafia`, the use of the role is controversial, because it is represented by several players*.
+*In order for the role to work, it must be one of the first called in the app (along with the `maniac` and `doctor`)*.

 `Kamikaze` is a conditionally civilian.
 The action during the day is to destroy one player along with himself (both players leave the game).
 Usually has a spontaneous character, that is, it’s a source of randomness